 Highland Clans and Castles Tours from Inverness

 No history of the Scottish Highlands and the Hebridean Islands could be written without devoting a lot of time to the Clans (the name is derived from the Gaelic clann literally meaning children or offspring).
-From these groups, with their roots deep in Gaelic, Pictish and Norse ancestry, would rise some of the most important and powerful clans of the area such as the Macdonalds and Macleods.
+From these groups, with their roots deep in Gaelic, Pictish and Norse ancestry, would rise some of the most important and powerful clans of the area such as the Macdonalds, Macleods, Morrisons, Macleans, Macraes and Mackenzies.
 Find out how the clan system shaped life in the Highlands and Hebrides and explore the slow and bloody decline of this ancient tradition.

 About your guide: